xtreme1-io/xtreme1/README.md

     build: ./frontend
 ```

-Then you can run `docker compose up` to build `backend` and `frontend` image from source code and start all services.
-Be sure to run `docker compose build` when code changes, as up command will only build image when it not exist.
+Then when you run `docker compose up`, it will first build `backend` and `frontend` image and start services.
+Be sure to run `docker compose build` when code changed, as up command will only build image when it not exist.

-Also you can run each application service in your favorite IDE, like IDEA or Visual Studio Code.
-For `backend` service which need `mysql`, `redia` and `minio`, you can start these services with Docker Compose, and connect these services using host binding port.

 > You should not commit your change to `docker-compose.yml`, to avoid this, you can copy `docker-compose.yml` to a new file `docker-compose.develop.yml`, and modify this file as your development need, as this file is already added into `.gitignore`.
 And you need to specify this specific file when running Docker Compose command, such as `docker compose -f docker-compose.develop.yml build`.

-### Using your existing base services

-If you already have MySQL, Redis, or MinIO base services, you can use it directly, and not depend on Docker Compose to manage these services, but you need to change `backend` service's configuration.
-You can change configurations in default configuration file at `backend/src/main/resources/application.yml`, or using command option `-Dspring.profiles.active=local` to specify a local configuration file to override the default one.

 To get more development guides, you can read the README in each application service's directory.